buffermint/landing-blog/source/_posts/how-to-use-lean-methodology-to-innovate-faster.blade.md

 ---
 featured_image: assets/img/uploads/photo-1507332194683-0ce90ffa318a.jpeg
 featured_thumbnail: assets/img/uploads/photo-1507332194683-0ce90ffa318a-1-.jpeg
-title: How to use Lean methodology to innovate faster?
+title: How to use Lean Methodology to Innovate Faster?
 seo_description: an article about how companies are increasingly using Lean methodology to build better products.
 This is a process that focuses on building the right product with the right features at the right time while